Incidents

 Incident Timeline Tile

-Pausing your cursor at any instance on the timeline displays an information box that shows the number of new clients, impacted clients, and connected clients at that time and date.
-By default, the information about new clients, connected clients, and impacted clients is displayed in the graph.
-You can hide any of this information displayed in the graph by clicking the New Client Associations, Connected Clients, or Impacted Clients icon at the top of the graph.
-The information icon that is hidden is displayed in gray.
+Pausing your cursor at any instance on the timeline displays a tooltip showing the number of new clients, impacted clients, and connected clients based on the selected network node and date/time filters.
+By default, the graph displays data for all three client categories.
+You can toggle the visibility of each category - New Client Associations, Connected Clients, or Impacted Clients - using the options at the top of the graph.
+When a category is hidden, its corresponding icon appears grayed out.

 Incidents Table